progwise/webentwickler-werkzeuge/00-git/README.md

 That's it!
 Your new repository is now created on GitHub.
 You can now add files and make changes to your repository using Git commands, or you can use GitHub's web interface to upload files and make changes.

 ## Staging files
 Then the next step is to stage the files that you want to commit.
-Staging means indexing the files the we want to commit and send to the remote server.
-It means, there might be situations that we do not want to push all the files in our local repository to be pushed to the remote server.
+Staging means indexing the files that we want to commit and send to the remote server.
+It means, there might be situations where we do not want to push all the files in our local repository to be pushed to the remote server.
 Then, in these situations we use the staging with the following command to specify which files want to commit later:

 `git add -p`